Bibliography of Psychodrama © Inception to Date 2007

 6. For articles in journals, include the name of the journal, volume number and page listing.

 The user may find citations that do not include all of the information listed above.
 Some information is better than none since the user may still be able to locate the desired article on the basis of whatever clues are available.
 Any scholarly writing, which deals directly and explicitly with psychodrama, is included regardless of its point of view.
 The psychodrama literature blends gradually into several adjacent fields especially, sociometry, role-playing, simulation techniques, drama therapy, theater games and group psychotherapy.
 This required somewhat arbitrary decisions in determining what to include.
 Citations based on "psychodrama" used in a sense other than Morenean psychotherapy and its outgrowths, are not included, e.g. a certain movie genre, etc. Some of the literature in Dramatherapy and Playback Theater as close enough cousins are included.
 Theater games, the general literature on role-playing and improvisational theater are considered beyond the scope of this collection, as is that of pure sociometry.
+(You may open Adam Blatner's http://www.blatner.com/adam/pdntbk/sociombibliog.html)

 This collection was begun combining three previous collections:

 With the help of many others the bibliography was greatly expanded.
 Adam Blatner has provided many leads to international literature that otherwise might have slipped through the cracks.
-I am indebted to Peter Haworth for many of the British references, Chris Hosking for the Australian and Gábor Pintér for the Hungarian.
+We are indebted to Peter Haworth for many of the British references, Chris Hosking for the Australian and Gábor Pintér for the Hungarian.
 Antonio José Emaixador Marques and Esly Regina Carvalho contributed generously in translating the numerous Portuguese and Spanish titles and Hans-Werner Gessmann kindly gave permission to include the contents of his Bibliographie deutschspachiger Psychodramaliteratur in this international list.
 Ulrike Sacks helped in translating Dutch, French, German, Italian and Russian titles.
 All these people contributed much time, linguistic skill, and good humor and their contributions are deeply appreciated.
-Thanks especially to Tom Treadwell who arranged the presentation of this bibliography on the Internet.
+Thanks especially to Tom Treadwell who arranged the earlier presentation of this bibliography on the Internet.

-James M. Sacks
+James M. Sacks and Michael Wieser

-1 Hare, A. Paul.
-(1986a).
+Hare, A. Paul.
+(1986).
 Bibliography of the Work of J. L. Moreno.
-Journal of Group Psychotherapy, Psychodrama & Sociometry, 39, 95-128
+Journal of Group Psychotherapy, Psychodrama & Sociometry, 39, 95-128.